scalable-web-systems/docker-compose/README.md

 ### Version

 The version of the docker compose file.
-Like any software and software system, compose files also have versions of updates docker made
+Like any software and software system, compose files also have versions that correspond to updates made to file design, features and the docker engine.
+In most cases using the latest version works best.

 ### Services